vindarel/lisp-journey/content/about.md

 I am **vindarel** on Github and Gitlab: https://github.com/vindarel/ (and "dzecniv" on reddit).

+You can thank me and support me financially [on Patreon](https://www.patreon.com/vindarel) and [on Liberapay](https://liberapay.com/vindarel/).
+I currently don't have a fixed, nor big, income, so it helps.
+I would like to write more about CL, specially about web development.

+If I were backed I would:

+- enhance the Cookbook further, with more recipes, a better theme, and generate a PDF.
+- write a proper Cookbook for web development
+- create web starter kits
+- create videos
+- interview lispers and companies using CL
+- spend (even) more time on libraries, and software, and share my experience.

+<a href="https://www.patreon.com/bePatron?u=35783903" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 My CL projects you could use are:

+- the Cookbook.
+I put it in its useful shape and I wrote a lot.
 - [str](https://github.com/vindarel/cl-str) - a simple and consistent string manipulation library
 - [replic](https://github.com/vindarel/replic) - helps build readline
   applications from an existing library in no time.
 It brings the